thegetty/terracottas/source/views/discussion/discussion-b.md

     century <span class="smcaps">BC</span>, see D.
     Graepler, “Des Tanagréens en offrandes funéraires: L’exemple de Tarente,” in <span class="smcaps">Jeammet
     2003b</span>, pp. 277–84.
-For terracotta statues in Magna Graecia; see, for example, the head in <span class="smcaps">Pugliese Carratelli 1983</span>,
+For terracotta statues in Magna Graecia, see, for example, the head in <span class="smcaps">Pugliese Carratelli 1983</span>,
-    pp. 501–502, figs, 546–47; see also the statues found near Heraclea, ibid., p.
+    pp. 501–2, figs, 546–47; see also the statues found near Heraclea, ibid., p.
 501, fig. 545.

 [^10]: On Lysippos’s influence in Taras, see also <span
-    class="smcaps">Lippolis 1996</span>, pp. 314.
+    class="smcaps">Lippolis 1996</span>, p.
+314.
     Excavations performed on the acropolis of Heraclea uncovered coroplastic workshops with kilns for firing both vases and figures and many molds reproducing various types of statuary by the